 - 14.1.
 Arctic Winter Games policies dictate that each sport shall establish a sport specific jury to deal with protests arising from the field of play as dictated by the rules specified in section 5 of this Technical Package. - 14.2.
-Field of play disputes will be resolved in accordance with the rules of the International Table Tennis Federation (ITTF). - 14.3.
-Decisions resolved in accordance with 14.1 are considered final. - 14.4.
-Such decisions may only be appealed to the Games Jury under these conditions: - 14.4.1.
-Failure to follow the rules as specified in the AWGIC Sport Technical Package. - 14.4.2.
-An error in fact. - 14.4.3.
-Failure to follow the dispute resolution procedures specified in the relevant International Federation and/or National Governing Body rules and/or AWGIC exceptions. - 14.5.
+When the Arctic Winter Games are held in Canada, field of play disputes will be resolved in accordance with the rules of the International Ski Federation (FIS). - 14.3.
+When the Arctic Winter Games are held in Alaska, field of play disputes will be resolved in accordance with the rules of the International Ski Federation (FIS). - 14.4.
+Decisions resolved in accordance with 14.2 or 14.3 are considered final. - 14.5.
+Such decisions may only be appealed to the Games Jury under these conditions: - 14.5.1.
+Failure to follow the rules as specified in the AWGIC Sport Technical Package. - 14.5.2.
+An error in fact. - 14.5.3.
+Failure to follow the dispute resolution procedures specified in the relevant International Federation and/or National Governing Body rules and/or AWGIC exceptions. - 14.6.
 See Appendix B for details on the appeals process.